Professor of Computational Linguistics

 a loosely structured consortium of researchers developing open source grammars

 and technology for linguistically-motivated NLP.
-Essentially a

 My main involvement is with the development of semantic representations